Internet Neutrality Repeal: Should You Be ‘Freaking Out’ As Experts And Social Media Users Share Their Woes?

 What is Net Neutrality?

 CNet suggests “Net neutrality repeal means your Internet will never be the same.”
-They explain:

 “Net neutrality is the principle that all traffic on the internet should be treated equally, regardless of whether you’re checking Facebook, posting pictures to Instagram or streaming movies from Netflix or Amazon.
 It also means that companies like AT&T, which is trying to buy Time Warner, or Comcast, which owns NBC Universal, can’t favor their own content over a competitor’s content.”